INTRODUCTION

 Do not put on a gloomy face as the hypocrites do.
 They neglect their appearance, so people can see they are fasting.

-God had criticized Israel for their hypocritical fasting, “See, on your fast day you carry out your own pursuits and drive all your laborers.
+God had criticized Israel for their hypocritical fasting, “See, on your fast day you carry out your own pursuits and drive all your labourers.
 See, you fast only to quarrel and fight and to strike with a wicked fist!
 Do not fast as you do today to make your voice heard on high!
 Is this the manner of fasting I would choose a day to afflict oneself?
 To bow one’s head like a reed, and lie upon sackcloth and ashes?
 Is this what you call a fast, a day acceptable to the LORD?”
-(Isa 58:3-5).
+(Isa 58:3-5)

 As Jesus mentioned for almsgiving and prayer, he repeated that those who fast for human recognition already got what they sought.
 They were ineligible for any merit in heaven because they got their full credit from the public.